 Smoothness Assumption

-In a nutshell, the semi-supervised smoothness assumption states that if two points (x1 and x2) in a high-density region are close, then so should be their corresponding outputs (y1 and y2).
+In a nutshell, the semi-supervised smoothness assumption states that if two points (x1 and x2) in a high-density region are close, then so should their corresponding outputs (y1 and y2).
 By the transitive property, this assumption entails that when two points are linked by a path of high data density (for example, belonging to the same cluster), then their outputs are also likely to be close together.
 When they are separated by low-density regions, their outputs do not have to be as close.

 For semi-supervised learning, the knowledge of p(x) (probability of x) that one gets by analyzing unlabeled data has to carry information that is useful in the inference of p(y|x).
 When this is not the case, applied semi-supervised learning techniques will not yield significant or existent improvement over supervised learning.
-A more negative outcome would be where using unlabeled data degrades the prediction accuracy by misguiding the inference.
+A more negative outcome would be where unlabeled data degrades accurate predictions by misguiding the inference.

 A generalization of the smoothness assumption useful for semi-supervised learning is known as the “semi-supervised smoothness assumption.”
 While in supervised cases, the output of the machine learning model varies with the distance, we also take into account the input density in semi-supervised cases.
 The assumption here would be that the label function is smoother in high-density regions than in low-density regions.